Make It Long, Keep It Fast: End-to-End 10K Long User Behavior Sequence Modeling for Billion-Scale Douyin Recommendation: Method

 \subsubsection{Basic idea and unbiasedness.}

-RLB aggregates $m$ samples from the same user into a user micro-batch $\mathcal{B}_u=\{(u,v_k,y_k)\}_{k=1}^m$.
+RLB aggregates $m$ samples from the same user into a user micro-batch $\mathcal{B}_u=\{(u,t_k,y_k)\}_{k=1}^m$.
 Let $\Phi_{\text{user}}(\mathcal{H})$ denote the user/history path (shared across targets).
-With RLB we compute $\Phi_{\text{user}}(\mathcal{H})$ \emph{once} and reuse it for all $\{v_k\}_{k=1}^m$.
+With RLB we compute $\Phi_{\text{user}}(\mathcal{H})$ \emph{once} and reuse it for all $\{t_k\}_{k=1}^m$.
 The per-user loss and overall objective are

 \textbf{Unbiasedness.} Writing the conventional objective as a user-average of instance-averages shows that replacing the inner average by a without-replacement average over $m$ targets leaves the expectation unchanged (linearity of expectation).
 Hence Eq.~\eqref{eq:ult-loss} is an unbiased estimator of empirical risk; RLB changes \emph{only} the computation layout, not the learning objective.
+Within-request correlations among targets do not affect this unbiasedness, since RLB only regroups samples and does not change the loss definition.